 One Tank Travels: Hope and Historic Washington State Park

-Historic Washington State Park is located in the town of Washington.
-The park is nine miles northwest of Hope via U.S. 278.
 Here is where you can get a huge history fix in.
-The town of Washington was founded in 1824 on the Southwest Trail just 15 miles from the Red River, which then separated American lands from the Mexican territory known as Texas.
-Because of its border proximity, Washington played a role in Texas’s 1835-36 war for independence.
-Evidence suggests that Sam Houston and others discussed plans for the revolt while Houston resided in one of the town’s taverns in 1834.
-The town also served as Arkansas’s Confederate capital after Union forces captured Little Rock in 1863.
+The town was founded in 1824 on the Southwest Trail a few miles from the Red River, which then separated American lands from the Mexican territory known as Texas.
+The town also once served as Arkansas’s Confederate capital after Union forces captured Little Rock in 1863 during the Civil War.

 Today, Washington, which is a National Register of Historic Places site, is both a state park and town intermingled.
 If you need to refuel during any part of your historic adventure, the park has Williams’ Tavern Restaurant, which serves country fare food daily.